UnseenWizzard/git_training/README.md

 Not use shared feature branches?

-Admittetly that second one is acutally a reasonable answer, but you might still not be able to do that.
+Admittedly that second one is actually a reasonable answer, but you might still not be able to do that.
 So the only thing you can do, is to accept rewriting the _public history_ and  `push` the changed history to the _Remote Repository_.

 If you just do a `git push` you'll be notfied that you're not allowed to do that, as your _local_ branch has diverged from the _remote_ one.

 You will need to `force` pushing the changes, and overwrite the remote with your local version.

-As I've highlighted that so suggestively you're probably ready to try `git push --force` right now.
-You really shouldn't do that, if you want to rewrite _public history_ safely though!
+As I've highlighted that so suggestively, you're probably ready to try `git push --force` right now.
+You really shouldn't do that if you want to rewrite _public history_ safely though!

 You're much better off using `--force`'s more careful sibling `--force-with-lease` !